-The following are three distinguishing factors.
-Intensity: Mood swings that come with a mood disorder are usually more severe than ordinary mood swings.
-Length: A bad mood is usually gone in a few days, but mania or depression can last weeks or months.
-Even if moods go quickly from high to low, the person does not usually return to a stable mood for a long period of time.
+Intensity.
+Mood swings that come with a mood disorder are usually more severe than ordinary mood swings.

+Length.
+A bad mood is usually gone in a few days, but mania or depression can last weeks or months.
+When a person suffers from rapid cycling, high and low moods can come and go quickly, but the person does not usually return to a stable mood for a long period of time.

-Interference with life: Mood disorders can cause serious problems, such as making a person unable to get out of bed, or causing a person to go for days without sleep, or spend money he or she does not have.
+Interference with life.
+Mood disorders can cause serious problems.
+For example, depression can make a person unable to get out of bed or go to work, and mania can cause a person to go for days without sleep or spend money he or she does not have.